 As the sequel to one of the biggest and most culturally significant superhero films in history, expectations were always going to be high.
 That’s especially true with the tragic and untimely passing of T’Challa himself, Chadwick Boseman, due to cancer in 2020.

-The return of writer/director Ryan Coogler and the prior film’s ensemble cast, though, has kept interest in the sequel very high.
-Preliminary tracking estimates indicate it will easily be one of the best box office openers of the year, and a holiday season corridor with minimal competition could ensure solid staying power if audience reception is strong.
+The return of writer/director Ryan Coogler and the prior film’s ensemble cast, though, kept interest in the sequel very high.
+Preliminary tracking estimates indicated it would easily be one of the best box office openers of the year, which it became with a $181.3 million bow (just behind Multiverse of Madness).
+The holiday season corridor with minimal competition helped ensure solid staying power with positive audience reception.

 Phase Five (2023 – 2024)